iptv-org/iptv/README.md

 ![VLC Network Panel](preview.png)

-If your application does not support nested playlists, you can instead use one of these playlists:
+Also you can instead use one of these playlists:

 - `https://iptv-org.github.io/iptv/index.full.m3u` (grouped by country and content)
 - `https://iptv-org.github.io/iptv/index.country.m3u` (grouped by country)